-Our Barsele Gold Project is located approx. 600 km due north of Stockholm & 40 km southeast of Storuman, a small town situated in Västerbottens Län, which is a regional district of Northern Sweden.
+Our 100% owned Barsele Gold Project is located approx. 600 km due north of Stockholm & 40 km southeast of Storuman, a small town situated in Västerbottens Län, which is a regional district of Northern Sweden.
 Orex believes there is excellent upside potential & inherent value at Barsele - the main objective is to discover & define a 1.5 to 2 million ounces gold deposit.
 There is also potential for polymetallic VMS deposits.
-Our total mineral claim holdings are 32,709 ha.
+Our total mineral claim holdings are 32,709 hectares (about 83,700 acres).

 Since 1985, 414 diamond drill holes have been completed at Barsele - we aim to expand the known open-pit resource with definition drilling.
-Orex plans to spend at least $5,000,000 in the next 5 years to continue surface exploration & surveying on the property.
 Mining exploitation concessions, a step more advanced than exploration, have been in place since 2007, which will assist with the permitting process on the known mineral deposits area.

 CURRENT OREX PLAN

-Under the terms of the Northland Agreement, Orex will acquire 100% of the Barsele Gold Project:
+Orex owns 100% of the Barsele Gold Project:

 The Barsele Gold Project covers a sequence of metasedimentary and metavolcanic rocks of the Proterozoic Svecofennian system, identified with 3 main phases of granitoid intrusions in the region: early, middle, and post.
 An early orogenic granodiorite is the host rock of the Barsele Au mineralization.